Photo Source: FleetCarma.com

 DAYS ON MARKET

-- The average number of days it took to sell a home dropped by one day when compared to the third quarter of 2016.
+- The average number of days it took to sell a home in Colorado remained at the same level as a year ago.

-This speedometer reflects the state of the region’s housing market using housing inventory, price gains, home sales, interest rates, and larger economic factors.
+This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.